Connected Vehicle Deployer Resources

 Open Source Connected Vehicle Tools

 Open Source Software for Intelligent Transportation Systems (OSS4ITS) is an ecosystem that advances the deployment of interoperable transportation systems.
 The software suite provides infrastructure owner operators (IOOs), software companies, and device manufacturers a clear picture of the available open source software tools for both technical and business audiences.
 OSS4ITS provides the ITS deployment community with robust, flexible, and extensible open-source software products that are easier to implement and maintain and encourages collaboration by contributing back to accelerate the future deployments.
-These products include CARMA, V2X Hub, Operational Data Environment (ODE), and Secure Data Commons (SDC).
+These products include CARMASM, V2X Hub, Operational Data Environment (ODE), and Secure Data Commons (SDC).
 For more information on Open Source Connected Vehicle Tools, visit the OSS4ITS Confluence Page.

 ITS Standards and Architecture